eSFR ISO: Analyze the ISO 12233:2017 Edge SFR chart*

 |Legacy ISO-12233 chart||

 Imatest eSFR ISO test charts come in three variants: Standard, Enhanced and Extended.
-All have enhancements over the chart illustrated in the ISO 12233:2014 document, but all conform to the standard.
-They are available from the Imatest store in inkjet, photographic paper, and photographic film media.
+All have enhancements over the chart illustrated in the ISO 12233:2017 document, but all conform to the standard.
+Enhanced versions are available from the Imatest store in inkjet, photographic paper, and photographic film media.
+Note: The standard design is not sold as an Imatest Chart because it is functionally a subset of the enhanced version.

 Standard eSFR ISO chart: 3:2 aspect ratio, no added features